agile-students-fall2025/4-final-alumiferous/README.md

 - Product Owner: Alisha Atif
 - Scrum Master: Godbless Osei

 Deployed the full-stack InstaSkill application to a DigitalOcean Droplet, configuring the Node/Express backend and React frontend to run in a production environment.
+Continous deployment implemented.

 ## How to Run the Application